Skip to main content

 Issues:Veterans

-Today, U.S. Representative Richard Hudson (NC-08) released the following statement in recognition of Veterans Day.
+Today, U.S. Representative Richard Hudson (NC-08) released the following statement on the Obama administration's refusal to veto an anti-Israel UN resolution.